 Note: Search for primary (original) imagery with metadata from government agencies (U.S. or elsewhere).
 Do not utilize TerraServer, Google Earth or similar commercial sources for this lab exercise.
 You may not use any images from ESU webpages.

-- Irrigated agriculture, center-pivot or canal/ditch system from the Middle East.
+- Irrigated agriculture, center-pivot or canal/ditch system from eastern Asia.

 - A large city in central Europe (Berlin, Warsaw, etc.).